 Cryptocurrency is still in its relative infancy.
 That means a lot of potential users aren’t sure exactly how it works.
 The intimidation factor might make some hesitant to give it a try.
-But in an interview with Daily Crypto, World Asset eXchange founder Malcolm CasSelle talks about how his trading platform is making cryptocurrency something people know and trust.
+But in an interview with Daily Crypto, World Asset eXchange president Malcolm CasSelle talks about how his trading platform is making cryptocurrency something people know and trust.

-CasSelle created OPSkins as an online marketplace for trading digital assets for gamers.
+OPSkins is an online marketplace for trading digital assets for gamers.
 “Think of it like eBay, or you know, the marketplace on Amazon for people to buy and sell virtual items.
 These virtual items are called skins.
 They are purely cosmetic items that live inside of video games.
 The only way you can see them and access them, or use them, is in a video game,” CasSelle said.

 That platform has only been around for three years, but it’s already used to trade billions in digital skins.
 CasSelle and the OPSkins team recognized a need for this kind of trading, which led to the creation of World Asset eXchange — WAX.
 “What we realized, was that there was a big desire for people to be able to trade peer-to-peer.
 Most trading occurs peer-to-peer today, but it’s really hard to do transferring money escrow is an issue.
 There’s a lot of friction.
 It’s very difficult,” CasSelle said.